rishykun/6470-2015/ISSUES.md

 on mobile, make sure gallery modal doesnt exceed screen 100% hide user email if they dont want to show it

-SETUPUSER CONTROLLER
-closing modal should redirect to help if this is the first time
-	or settings if this isnt the first time

 PROFILE CONTROLLER
 make boxes created and boxes collaborated collapsible